-- 1. Go to the college's' website. - Look for links such as "Current Students," "Academics," "Degrees," etc. Different colleges may use different wording.
-Click on one of these links. - 3.
+- 1. Go to the college's' website. - 2.
+Look for links such as "Current Students," "Academics," "Degrees," different colleges may use different wording. - 3.
 After clicking the link from Step 2, select the academic major you want to learn about or study. - 4.
 Try to find the course selection list in the course catalog.
 You may find it in either the "Prospective Student" or the "Current Student" section.